 However, not so long ago, many doctors did not recommend exercise for pregnant women.
 Certainly a brisk walk was encouraged, but keeping your heart rate at an optimal level was always a concern.
 However, opinions on this have now started to change, and exercise is seen as a crucial part of pregnancy.
-To find more information on this topic, I borrowed the book Runner's World Guide to Running and Pregnancy from the library.
+To find more information on this topic, I borrowed the book Runner's World Guide to Running and Pregnancy

 This book gives great information and advice as to how to run during pregnancy, where your heart rate should be, how your body will most likely react to running during the different trimesters of pregnancy, and personal testimonies to how mom's stayed in shape while pregnant.
 If you are a runner and are wanting to have children soon, I would highly recommend reading this book.